 Now as a merged entity, Aglive aims to improve the technology and integrate with existing wine processes.
-Aglive’s complete platform including Austracker IoT will provide a more advanced solution and deeper insights to wine provenance and traceability.
+Aglive’s complete platform includes IoT capabilities and will provide a more advanced solution and deeper insights to wine provenance and traceability.

 High concerns have been raised for sheep being mulesed pushing the wool sector to look for ways to assure their customers that the wool products they buy have been ethically produced.

 With European fashion labels and their high-end customers demanding evidence of ethically sourced wool we have been invited to partner with a leading marketer and exporter of fine wool to prove provenance of non-mulesed Australian wool.

 Blockchain is the desired industry platform for their sheep to fashion label wool traceability.

 This global industry is in dire need of traceability to prove sustainability and ethical fishing and farming practices.

 Requests from Abalone and Lobster brands for 2020 trials will enable re-connection with our successful Fish 2.0 application to showcase our platform.

 Our collaboration with TBSx3 has positioned us as an industry traceability partner for a CRC funded 10-year project to develop Australia’s new sustainable export industry for an emerging global blue marine industry estimated at $250 billion.